Here’s how I approach a run in general, my tactics and mindset before I head out on any run, how I plan a run and subsequently carry it out, etc.

 My route always avoids crossing busy streets when possible

-I can’t understand experienced runners in Chicago who live two blocks from the Lakefront Trail, yet make a point to do their runs inland along a busy street like Addison and are forced to stop at traffic signal after traffic signal.
+I can’t understand experienced runners in Chicago who live two blocks from the Lakefront Trail, yet make a point to do their runs inland along a busy street like Addison Street and need to stop at traffic signal after traffic signal.
 Why put yourself in a position where you’ve got to repeatedly stop for traffic and safety reasons?

 Never mind the stop and go.
 It’s more dangerous as a runner to try and cross heavy cross traffic during a run.

-- You appear more quickly to a driver
+- You appear more suddenly to a driver

 - You’re not watching as closely because you’re on a run and you’re kind of hurrying.